ucsc-cse-140/assignments/p4/README.md

 The project will consist of three phases:

-1. The first phase will consist of finding a team (of no more than three people) and an initial test of the tournament.
+1. The first phase will consist of forming a team (3 to 4 people) and an initial test of the tournament.
    Students must have a team and at **minimum** must submit a [DummyAgent](https://linqs.github.io/pacman/docs/latest/pacai/agents/capture/dummy.html#pacai.agents.capture.dummy.DummyAgent) for this phase.
 2. The second phase will consist of daily round-robin style tournaments.
-   During this phase students should improve their agent, while looking for weaknesses in their opponents' submissions.
+   During this phase students should improve their agents, while looking for weaknesses in their opponents' submissions.
+Only teams with agents that are getting full points from the autograder will participate in the tournament.
-3. The final phase will be a final round-robin style tournament, in which students show their best.
+3. The final phase will be a round-robin style tournament, in which students show their best.
+Your agent's performance in this last tournament will determine your grade.
    This is students' final chance to shine, winner takes all!

 All of the deadlines for these events will exist on **Canvas**.
 Make sure you check early, **do not** miss a deadline!

-We will evaluate your submissions based on a short written report (2-3 pages) on your modeling of the problem and agent design, as well as your performance against the baseline agents and your classmates in tournament play.
+We will evaluate your submissions based on a short written report (2-3 pages) on your modeling of the problem and agent design, as well as your performance against the baseline agent, the staff agents, and your classmates in tournament play.

 ### Submission